A Question Of Morality

 The majority of the members despised me, often refused to recognise me.

-As I planned to sign the register, show my face and leave early, the question to be
+As I planned to sign the register, show my face and leave early, the question

-by people who despise me, to speak against this man's livelihood?
+who despise me, to speak against this man's livelihood?

 Do I say nothing, leave early, and let him have his shot?